 - The 13th Warrior (1999) - Wrote the original novel, and was the producer and director of reshoots.

 His works contain examples of:

 - Action Girl: In most of his works there's a woman in the band of protagonists who really can kick ass, to the point that she has a skill that ends up being critical to saving others.

 - Micro: Karen is fully trained in martial arts, plus has extensive knowledge of weapons.
 When the main characters are turned into micro-humans, she's the best fighter in the situations they get in where they have to survive - better than the men.

 - Timeline: Kate is an avid rock climber, a skill which turns out to save the characters when they are in the Middle Ages.

 - Artistic License: Lots of it, spread over multiple categories.
-Mostly justified in order for there to be a story, but considering how closely he tries to match real-life science and technology, some of it isn't.
+Mostly justified in order for there to be a story, and his novels certainly lean more towards hard sci-fi rather than soft, but considering how closely he tries to match real-life science and technology, some of it isn't.

 - Asshole Victim: There's usually one character (either the outright Big Bad, or a minor (but crucial to the story) character who's betraying both the bad and good guys) that is a complete jerk with no redeeming qualities - and they usually get a Cruel and Unusual Death.